 Having grown up in a Christian home and gospel-preaching church, I came to faith at age 17, convicted by Rev 3: 15-16, which in part says, "So because you are lukewarm, and neither hot nor cold, I am about to spit you out of my mouth."
 I started attending the Vineyard in 1981 while attending medical school, met my future wife Bobbi, who had been going since the mid-1970s and we were married here.
 All through the 90s we were on the mission field in Yemen, but have been back in Tucson since 1999.
 Our four children are grown and married, and we are starting in the grandparent phase of life.
 We remained involved on the home side of missions here at the Vineyard.
 Lately I have been memorizing and meditating on Psalm 130, but have found it encouraging and instructive to read through the whole Bible every couple of years.

 I was raised in Tucson and became a Christian when I was 19.
-Valerie and I were married in 1968 and we have two adult children and two grandsons.
-After I graduated from the University of Arizona, we helped plant a church in Tucson.
-After ministering at that church for 18 years, the Lord led us to the Vineyard.
-When we first came to the Vineyard, we felt like we were home.
-We loved the community, the genuine care and love of one another, and the evident love of Christ and His Word.
-After a couple of years at the Vineyard, I was hired as a full time pastor.
-I have joked that my job description was “chasing sheep”.
-I love the Lord and love sharing with his people how powerful and relevant His Word is.
-I enjoy encouraging God’s children in their walk with the Lord and helping them find out what the Lord has saved them from and for.
-I retired after 27 years in January, 2018 and was honored to serve in that role.
+Valerie and I married in 1968, and we have two adult children and two grandsons.
+After I graduated from the University of Arizona we helped plant a church in Tucson.
+After ministering there for 18 years we were called to the Vineyard.
+We immediately felt at home there and we loved the community, the genuine care and the love of and commitment to the Lord Jesus and His Word.
+We have been here many years and we still love that about the Vineyard.
+After we were there a couple of years, I was hired as a full time pastor.
+I have joked that my job description was “chasing sheep.”
+I love the Lord, love sharing with His children how powerful and relevant His word is, and I love helping God’s children find out what the Lord saved them from and for.
+After over twenty seven years on staff I retired in January, 2018.
+I have been an elder at the Vineyard for over twenty seven years and am so honored to serve in that role.

 Almost fifty years ago, a young man stationed at David Monthan air force base found himself with friends preaching at the Gospel Rescue Mission.
 Only one lost soul was found that night and it was mine.
 Shortly afterwards, I found my way to a number of Tucson churches, the Vineyard (not a church, but a campus outreach) being one.
 A return to Louisiana and college after the service followed those years, then marriage to Shelley coupled with a move back to Tucson in 1976 which began a long journey in the southwest deserts, at the Vineyard and in Christian education.
 In the years since, Shelley and I raised three daughters, welcomed two granddaughters, lived in the same house (with the same phone number), became a leader in the Vineyard, helped move the Vineyard from a ministry to an elder-governed church, worked for 21 years in a local Christian school then moved into executive leadership in a global Christian school association, saw people come and go in the church, worked with four pastoral leads and scores of elders, and all this by staying in one place for a long, long time.
 For a military kid who grew up living in 8 countries and 37 states, the stability and longevity has been a delight.
 From the beginning of my pilgrimage with Christ, a number of key passages became pivotal, but none no more influential than II Cor 5:14 ... for the love of Christ controls (compels) us ... and he dies for all, that they no longer live for themselves, but for him who died and rose again on their behalf.